 - Broken Engagement in Germany: Engagement Ring must be returned

 Cross Channel Lawyers (CCL) is a network of German lawyers who specialise in German-British and German-American legal issues.
-CCL was established in 2003 by the German law firm Graf & Partners and its international litigation department GP Chambers.
+CCL was established in 2003 by the German law firm Graf & Partners and its international litigation department GP Litigation.
 Our lawyers have many years of practical experience with British-German and US-German family law and probate matters, including the representation of clients in German litigation and arbitration proceedings.
 If you wish us to advise or represent you in a German or cross border legal matter please send an email or call us on +49 941 463 7070.

 Also visit us on YouTube, for example our video The 24 Most Frequently Asked Questions about German Probate and Succession Law